How can cannabis improve your workout experience?

-This is especially true amongst regular cannabis users who have larger amounts of dormant THC that has been stored in fat cells.
+This is especially true amongst regular cannabis users who have larger amounts of dormant THC that have been stored in fat cells.
 This also means that long after your initial high wears off from consumption, your body may utilize THC for a second time.
 Yes, you read that correctly.
 Your body can get “high” for a second time if you exercise.
 In this study, THC blood levels increased by approximately 15% immediately after moderate exercise, yet this increase was no longer present two hours after the workout.

 How to utilize the benefits of working out with cannabis: